OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 For example:

-* Santization: When a user is authoring HTML, the standard defense is to standardise HTML to remove Performing JSON sanitizing before JSON parsers are used, and of course HTML sanitization for XSS defense
+* Sanitization: When a user is authoring HTML, the standard defense is to standardize HTML to remove Performing JSON sanitizing before JSON parsers are used, and of course HTML sanitization for XSS defense
 * Escaping: Done in the UI when you want to preserve displaying content as the user typed it in, also for some injection protection like LDAP injection protection
 * Parameterization: For SQL Injection, primarily
 * Sandboxing: When you can't sanitize HTML for some reason and need to dump potentially active content on your web page, iFrame sandboxing is critical.
 CSP has some sandboxing capabilities, too.
-* Really important for URL's in Web UI's to stop JavaScript and data URL's (XSS defense) - but often valid data is still dangerous
+* URLs in Web UIs should block JavaScript and data URLs as a defense against XSS attacks.
+However, it's important to note that often, even valid data can still pose a threat.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |